Multi-scale sparse domination: Introduction

 \begin{definitiona} Let $0<\gamma<1$.
 A collection $\fS \subset \fQ$ is {\it $\ga$-sparse} if for every $Q\in \fS$ there is a measurable subset $E_Q\subset Q$ such that $|E_Q|\ge \ga |Q|$ and such that the sets on the family $\{E_Q : Q \in \fS\}$ are pairwise disjoint. \end{definitiona} We next review the concept of sparse domination.
 Given a cube $Q$, $1 \leq p < \infty$ and a $B$-valued strongly measurable locally integrable function $f$ we use the notations for the average of $f$ over $Q$ and the $L^p$ norm on $Q$ with normalized measure, thus $\jp f_{Q,p,B}=(\av_Q|f|_B^p)^{1/p}$.
 For an operator $T \in \mathrm{Op}_{B_1,B_2}$ we say that pointwise sparse domination \cite{CAR2014, lerner-nazarov} by $L^p$-averages holds if for every $f\in\simpleone$ there are at most $3^d$ sparse families $\fS_i(f) $ such that \Be |Tf(x)|_{B_2}\le C \sum_{i=1}^{3^d} \sum_{Q\in \fS_i(f)} \langle f\rangle _{Q,p,B_1}\bbone_{Q}(x) \quad\text{ for a.e. }x \Ee and we denote by $\|T\|_{\mathrm{sp}_\ga(p,B_1,B_2) }$ the infimum over all $C$ such that \eqref{pointwisesparse} holds for some collection of $3^d$ $\gamma$-sparse families depending on $f$.

 For many operators it is not possible to obtain pointwise sparse domination and the concept of sparse domination of bilinear forms, which goes back to \cite{bernicot-frey-petermichl} and \cite{culiuc-diplinio-ou}, is an appropriate substitute.
 Given a $\gamma$-sparse collection of cubes $\fS$ and $1 \leq p_1, p_2 < \infty$, one defines an associated sparse $(p_1,p_2)$-form acting on pairs $(f_1,f_2)$ where $f_1$ is a simple $B_1$-valued function and $f_2$ is a simple $B_2^*$-valued function.
 It is given by \Be \La^{\fS}_{p_1,B_1,p_2,B_2^*}(f_1,f_2) = \sum_{Q\in \fS} |Q| \langle f_1\rangle_{Q,{p_1},{B_1}} \langle f_2\rangle_{Q,{p_2},{B_2^*}}, \Ee and will be abbreviated by $\La^{\fS}_{p_1,p_2}(f_1,f_2) $ if the choice of $B_1, B_2^*$ is clear from context.
-All sparse forms are dominated by a maximal form (not necessarily a sparse form itself)
+The form \eqref{sparseform} acts a bi-sublinear form on $(|f_1|_{B_1}, |f_2|_{B_2^*})$.
+All sparse forms are dominated by a maximal form